teisia/capstone-project/README.md

 # Plan Together

-Plan together is a group trip planning app that enables people to collaborate and keep everything needed for planning trip in one centralized place.
+Plan together is a group trip planning app that enables people to collaborate and keep everything needed for planning a trip in one centralized place.

+plantogether.co

 ### Stack
-* HTML
+* HTML5
-* CSS
+* CSS3
 * Bootstrap
 * JavaScript
 * AngularJS